 We have met people who have fixed up websites, designed graphics, assisted with promo videos, social media, painted walls, drew murals as well as helping with the up-keep of said hostel.
 Don’t be afraid to ask!

-Although an amazing nightlife and cafe culture, hanging in the park is no different to hitting the dancefloor.
+Although there is an amazing nightlife and cafe culture, hanging in the park is no different to hitting the dance floor.
 Buy some locally produced wine, or pick up some Fernet to mix with coca cola.
 Better yet invest in mate, THE (non-alcoholic) hot beverage of Argentina.
 Mate is so much cheaper than coffee and since buying a mate cup and bombilla is a once of payment, if you are a fan of the taste (it’s a grower!) this is a good investment.

-All of the above are cheap to buy making this an extremely cost effective way to meet some locals, easily and unawkwardly socialise with gringos and all while sharing a drinkie.
+All of the above are cheap to buy making this an extremely cost effective way to meet some locals, easily and unawkwardly socialise with gringos and all while sharing a drink.

 The above has all been tried and tested, it gets the Ungraceful seal of approval and saved us hugely as it is the little costs, along with transport and accomodation, that really do add up.